Impact Statement

 DESCRIBING THE SOLUTION

 Starfish sees education as a solution and a catalyst for the future success of students and their communities.
-In 2021-2022, Starfish worked with 102 students from 84 families; 68 of these students received scholarships.
+In 2023-2024, Starfish worked with 100 students from 86 families; 40% of those families were single-income households.

 • Starfish provides education and supportive services to impoverished Ecuadorian communities to help at-risk students achieve academically.

-• Starfish coordinates three education programs for children, living at or below the poverty line, in Guayaquil’s neighborhoods of Guasmo and Flor de Bastión.
+• Starfish coordinates education programs for children, living at or below the poverty line, in Guayaquil’s neighborhood of Flor de Bastión.

 Starfish’s programs (scholarships, tutoring, and leadership development) serve students ages 11-18 until they complete secondary school education.